hrbrmstr/webr-app/README.md

 > company.
 GitHub may eventually support the JS workers on GitHub pages,
 > but it still won’t stop Microsoft from being a horrible company.

+TL;DR: You can find the source to the app and track changes to it [over on GitHub](https://github.com/hrbrmstr/webr-app/tree/batman) if you want to jump right in.

 ## Getting Your Server Set Up

 I’ll try to keep updating this with newer WebR releases.
 Current version